mviereck/x11docker/README.md

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true)

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.

+x11docker will check dependencies for chosen options on startup and shows terminal messages if some are missing.
+The package names are those for debian and its derivates like Ubuntu and Mint.
+They are be slightly different for other distributions.

 Basics:
  - If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
 (To use `--xorg` within X, look at [setup for option --xorg](#setup-for-option---xorg)).